foderking/VinePlus/VinePlus.Web/README.md

 - Viewing posts, and threads by deactivated user
 - full text search of threads with filtering by user
 - searching posts made by a specific user
+- lots of stats for users, threads, and posts etc.

 ## How to set up the database